Carlos-Gonzalez-Ruiz/SMR2Compiler/README.md

 # SMR2Compiler
 Compiler and emulator written in JavaScript for a fictional processor called ProcSMR2.
-Originally programmed between February 18-24th of 2021
+Originally sparsely programmed between February 5-24th of 2021

 This was originally an assignment I did many years ago in high school.
 There was also a second version of this, with many more instructions and a memory management, where you had to load a value from memory into a register.
 If I recall correctly, it was possible to store up to 65536 bytes.
 I might reupload